mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 Iris Valve Crank
 This is a heavy box with a protruding shaft that can be clamped to an iris valve, with the shaft attaching to the crank-axle.
-It is manufactured for rescue purposes and with a full charge it will open two 1.5 metre iris valves or one 3 metre valve.
+It is manufactured for rescue purposes and with a full charge it will open two 1.5 meter iris valves or one 3 meter valve.
 It can alternatively be plugged into a power source.
 The mechanism is not powerful enough to crank open larger iris valves.